Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 - In the equation above $\mathbf{W} \in \mathbb{R}$ holds for weight matrices and biases. $\epsilon$ denotes the step size and $\delta$ the gradient operation with respect to the following weight.
 Use a loop to repeat weight updates for multiple operations.
 Try to train for one hundred updates.

 - At last compute the network output `y_hat` on the final values to see if the network learned the underlying cosine function.
-Use `matplotlib.pyplot.plot` to plot the noisy signal and the network output $\hat{y}$.
+Use `matplotlib.pyplot.plot` to plot the noisy signal and the network output $\mathbf{o}$.

 - Test your code with `nox -r -s test` and run the script with `python ./src/denoise_cosine.py` or by pressing `Ctrl + F5` in Vscode.
 If you are coding on bender the function `matplotlib.pyplot.show` doesn't work if you are not connected to the X server of bender.
 Use e.g. `plt.savefig` to save the figure and view it in vscode.